Site of Fukui Castle

 Getting There

-5 min. walk from JR Fukui Station/15 min. drive from Fukui IC on Hokuriku Expressway
+5-minute walk from Fukui Station / 15-minute drive from Fukui IC on the Hokuriku Expressway

 Recommend